puppetlabs/puppetdb/documentation/api/query/v4/ast.markdown

 If you want to match any index for an array path element, you can use regular expressions, as the element acts like a string:

     ["~>", "path", [<array_fact>, ".*"]]

+> Limitations: with the current implementation an anchored expression
+> like `"^sda.*"` may never match an array element.
+Currently
+> those expressions will match for queries against the
+> [fact-contents][fact-contents endpoint], but for now, that should not be
+> considered reliable across PuppetDB upgrades.

 ### `null?` (is null)